-Alison is eating apples

-Select a letter of the alphabet.
-Then ask each player to generate a name and a food that begin with the same letter.
-For example, for the letter 'a': 'Alison is eating apples or for 'e': "Eddie is eating eggs."
+Alison is an acrobat in Asia Select a letter of the alphabet.
+Then ask each player to generate a name, profession and place that all begin with the same letter.
+For example, for the letter 'a': "Alison is an acrobat in Asia", or for 'e': "Eddie is an engineer in Edinburgh."
+An easier version is to think of a name and a food e.g. Alison is eating apples.'
+(Thanks to Julie Sanders, Pershore High School for this idea) Describe it!

-Word associations

-One player starts by saying a word.
+Take a look at www.pobble365.com and look at the amazing images.
+Talk about the picture in turn.
+They might need some help to talk about different things.
+You could talk about all the things you can see, how the picture makes you feel, what might someone be thinking, what might happen next, how someone is moving, what might someone say or what sort of person they are.
+Word associations One player starts by saying a word.
 The next player says a word that is related to the first word.
 It can be related in any way.
 If another player cannot see how the words are related, he/she can challenge and the connection needs to be explained.
 Keep going until a word is repeated or a connection cannot be explained.
 Here's an example: Egypt - Mummy - Dad - beard - Santa Claus - Christmas - trees - leaves.

-20 questions

-One person thinks of an object.
+20 questions One person thinks of an object.
 Others try and guess what it is by asking questions.
 The original player can only answer yes, no or maybe.
 Give a clue if they are on the wrong track.
 Can they guess it in 20 questions?
+Don't say it!